COVID-19 Affect on Divorce Assets

 Over the course of 2020, federal and state governments offered financial programs to help struggling businesses, including the federal Paycheck Protection Program and the North Carolina COVID-19 Rapid Recovery Lending program.
 When evaluating a business, whether or not it took advantage of such programs must be considered.
 Having obtained a loan could reflect the actual strength of the business as well as its liability, in the case of repayable loans.
 Conversely, a spouse could argue that the decision not to seek governmental assistance has artificially reduced the value of what should be a thriving business.

 For a divorcing couple that owns a business, the valuation of business assets is likely to be a complicating factor in separation and divorce.
-It will be more challenging in 2021 because business valuations have traditionally used historical performance to gauge the business’s future.
-The aberration of 2020’s performance could drastically affect the accuracy of revenue forecasts.
+The aberration of 2020’s performance drastically affected the accuracy of revenue forecasts.
 Even a company’s or third-party auditor’s ability to reliably identify and quantify the multiple potential impacts of COVID may be questioned.

 Contact An Experienced Divorce Attorney About Asset Division